klandermans/kringloopwijzer/README.md

 # kringloopwijzer parsre

-Parses the kringloopwijzer XML files and bundle the diffrent files in one data structure.
+Parse the kringloopwijzer XML files and bundle the diffrent files (farns) in one data structure.